telerik/teststudio-docs/docs/features/test-runners/artoftest-runner.md

 result="customName"
 junitstep
 ```

 ![Run test list outputting the results in junitstep format in specified folder with custom name][11]

-> Run single test outputting the results in junit format:
+Run single test outputting the results in junit format:

 ```cmd
 >>"C:\Program Files (x86)\Progress\Test Studio\Bin\ArtOfTest.Runner.exe"
 test="D:\elle\Test Studio Projects\July2024\demoTest-AOTRunner.tstest"
 junit
 ```

 ![Run single test outputting the results in junit format][12]

 > __Note__
+><br>
 > Result files are saved into the project **Results** sub-folder if the `out` option is not used, and with default name if the `result` option is not used.

-### `persistOnEachStep` Option
+### persistOnEachStep Option

-By deafult the `PersistOnEachStep` option is _false_.
+By default the `PersistOnEachStep` option is _false_.
 If set to _true_ it saves the results after each executed step.
 It is used when debugging specific cases when the final result is not generated as expected.

 ## Option to Use Custom Settings for the Execution

-By default the CLI runner execution uses the settings applied in the `Settings.aiis` file for a single test run, or the settings specified in the executed test list.
-The `ArtOfTest.Runner.exe` supports customizing the execution by using custom settings file.
+By default the CLI runner execution uses the settings applied in the Settings.aiis file for a single test run, or the settings specified in the executed test list.
+The __ArtOfTest.Runner.exe__ supports customizing the execution by using custom settings file.

-### `settings` Option
+### settings Option

 The `settings` option takes the full path to a JSON file containing custom settings for the run.